venii1/RobLockX/README.md

 4. The laptop running the Camera should be connected in the same subnet as the mobile app for monitoring (i.e. Mobile HotSpot in our case)
 #### Mobile App
 1. APK file provided could be installed directly to Android phones and ran immediately
+2. The phone using the mobile app shall be in the same subnet (i.e. hotspot in our case) as the ESP-Cam live stream
-2. The .aia file provided can be imported into MIT App Inventor to change the app to your needs
+3. The .aia file provided can be imported into MIT App Inventor to change the app to your needs
-3. User can change to own ThingSpeak by importing .aia file into MIT App Inventor to customize the code
+4. User can change to own ThingSpeak by importing .aia file into MIT App Inventor to customize the code
-4. The IP address of the ESP-CAM obtained shall be entered into the "IP address" field of the app
+5. The IP address of the ESP-CAM obtained shall be entered into the "IP address" field of the app